trovster/fitness-visualisations/README.md

 These are [Web
 Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_Components) and
 must be imported before the custom elements can be used.
+If you are using the fitness card, then you do not need to import the activity ring.

 ```html
 <script type="module">